dani-santos-code/music_inventory/README.md

 and the dummy data is loaded automatically.
 So, there's no need to run the files related to those functions.

+*Notice*: ☠️☠️☠️ If you run them manually you might run into problems.
+In case that happens, please delete the file `instruments.db` and run `python loadinstruments.py`

 ### API Endpoints
 There are only READ endpoints: